 Early use of frankincense resin was reserved for religious services, where it was burned as incense with the intention of the scent floating up invisibly to heaven in order to attract God’s attention.
 Historically, burning the resin was also a tool to vanquish negative energies or hold evil spirits at bay.
 To this day, it is commonly used in churches and temples and believed to affect us at our deepest level, setting our spirit free.

 Frankincense was so valuable during ancient times that it was literally worth its weight in gold.
-Some cultures even prized it more than gold, making it an integral part of Silk Road trade.
+Some cultures even prized it more than gold, making it an integral part of the Silk Road trade.
 Overall, it has been high in demand, from early history all the way to today.4

-Frankincense Carterii is the most frequently used of frankincense essential oils out there.
+Frankincense carterii is the most frequently used of frankincense essential oils out there.
 It has a smooth, sweet, and citrus aroma that will help relax the mind and your body.
-Incredibly high in alpha-Pinene, as well as a number of other monoterpenes, this specific type of frankincense has fantastic immune-boosting benefits.
+Incredibly high in alpha-Pinene, as well as a number of other monoterpenes, this specific type of frankincense has immune-boosting benefits.
 It is also commonly used as a topical essential oil, offering restorative and regenerative properties for the skin.
-Not only does it help reverse damage caused by UV rays, but it also rejuvenates skin, eliminates scars, and evens out blemishes.5
+Not only does it help reverse damage caused by UV rays, but it also rejuvenates the skin, eliminates scars, and evens out blemishes.5

 Uses for Frankincense Essential Oil